 Why do the surveys and interviews matter?

-As part of the study we will invite some participants to offer feedback by completing short surveys.
-A few survey respondents will be invited to have an one to one interview with a researcher.
+As part of the study we will invite some participants to offer feedback by having an online interview and/or an online short survey.

 Your feedback helps us: